 - Knit: Knitted, not weaved!
 It is less commonly used for sheets because it gives a stretchier feel.

 If you’ve started to shop for bamboo sheets, you will undoubtedly have noticed the different kinds of bamboo fabric.
 The significant differences between them depend on the fiber extraction methods mentioned earlier.

 Bamboo rayon, also known as viscose, is produced via the chemical extraction method.
 Rayon fabrics are known for their smooth texture and softness – it’s no surprise people like bamboo rayon for a luxurious sleep!

 Unfortunately, the chemical extraction process does mean the bamboo fibers are exposed to chemicals.
 The Federal Trade Commission requires appropriate bamboo product labeling with false advertising, resulting in fines.

 Lyocell or Tencel Bamboo

 This process also uses minimal water consumption.
-Most eco-friendly brands that use this process are not only using it because it’s greener, but it’s also a highly sustainable processing option when it comes to bamboo fabric.
+Most eco-friendly brands that use this process are not only because it’s greener, but it’s also a highly sustainable processing option for bamboo fabric.